 The Raising of America is a five-part public television documentary series that explores the question: Why are so many children in America faring so poorly?
 What are the consequences for the nation’s future?
 How might we, as a nation, do better?
 The program is intended to spark community action to improve early childhood opportunities.

-Starting in November 2015 and continuing through 2016, the St. Louis Regional Early Childhood Council is holding forums featuring showing of segments from The Raising of America followed by presentations from local experts and Q&A.
+Previously, the St. Louis Regional Early Childhood Council held forums featuring the showing of segments from The Raising of America followed by presentations from local experts and Q&A.

 “Building a Comprehensive Early Childhood System”